Dún Aonghasa: History

 It is not known exactly when Dún Aonghasa was built, though it is now thought that most of the structures date from the Bronze Age and Iron Age.
 An early Iron Age bird-head Fibula (brooch) was discovered in a wall of the site in 1839.
 T. F. O'Rahilly surmised in what is known as O'Rahilly's historical model that it was built in the 2nd century BC by the Builg following the Laginian conquest of Connacht.
 Excavations at the site indicate that the first construction goes back to 1100 BC, when rubble was piled against large upright stones to form the first enclosure.
 Signs of human habitation and moulds for casting bronze were found and dated towards the end of the Bronze Age in Europe (around 900 BC).
-Around 500 BC, the triple wall defenses were probably constructed along the fort's western side.
+Around 500 BC, the triple wall defences were probably constructed along the fort's western side.

 Its name, meaning 'Fort of Aonghas', may refer to the pre-Christian god of the same name described in Irish mythology, or the mythical king, Aonghus mac Úmhór.
 It has thus traditionally been associated with the Fir Bolg.